-- (a) submit eligible grant submissions to benefit Midlothian from the newly announced UK Levelling Up Fund and; - (b) to authorise officers to prepare a funding bid for each of the 2 relevant categories in the first round of funding.
+(a) submit eligible grant submissions to benefit Midlothian from the newly announced UK Levelling Up Fund and;

+(b) to authorise officers to prepare a funding bid for each of the 2 relevant categories in the first round of funding.
-Report No. Report Title Report by:

-8.14 Learning Estate Strategy Statutory Consultations Executive Director Children, Young People and Partnerships

-Outline of re port and summary of discussion

-of a report the learnin consultatio redistribution the statuto tive Director Children, Young People and I which provided an update on the timeling estate strategy and highlights those per to be undertaken as a result of clon of catchment areas and requested deary consultations required for the implementation of projects involving potential. e of school projects included in rojects which require statutory nange of location and/or the elegated authority to undertake entation of the Learning Estate
+Report No. Report Title Report by: 8.14 Learning Estate Strategy Statutory Consultations Executive Director Children, Young People and Partnerships Outline of report and summary of discussion The Executive Director Children, Young People and Partnerships spoke to the terms of a report which provided an update on the timeline of school projects included in the learning estate strategy and highlights those projects which require statutory consultation to be undertaken as a result of change of location and/or the redistribution of catchment areas and requested delegated authority to undertake the statutory consultations required for the implementation of the Learning Estate Strategy with the exception of projects involving potential school closures.

-Decision

-delegate a il unanimously noted the terms of the repo authority to undertake the statutory c ation of the Learning Estate Strategy v otential school closures. onsultations required for the
+The Council unanimously noted the terms of the report and approved the request to delegate authority to undertake the statutory consultations required for the implementation of the Learning Estate Strategy with the exception of projects involving potential school closures.

-Action